-- Listing of applicable laws or regulations to communicate compliance.
+8. Listing applicable laws or regulations communicates compliance

-If you are implementing a records retention procedure then references to IRS or equal employment opportunity (EEO) passages provide a brief synopsis and help you implement your procedures.
+If you are implementing a records retention procedure then references to IRS or equal employment opportunity (EEO) laws and regulations provide a brief synopsis and help you implement your procedures.

 Revision blocks are provided to allow for comments and change dates.